 If you’re considering or currently pursuing a mental health degree, there are many financial resources that can help you reach your goal.

 The mental health industry is a constantly evolving world – research and exploration of the brain and how people think is an ongoing process.
 As a result, there is an abundance of educational articles on a variety of subjects within the mental health field.
 Search through a selection of articles and read the latest news and research.

 The mental health field is growing, and the range of people working in the industry spans from people just out of college to people who have decades of experience.
 Read through our blog posts to see what they have to say about working in a mental health field.

-As America becomes more diverse, disparities in access to mental healthcare are growing.
+Mental healthcare is growing.
 Read our Responding to Mental Health Needs of Diverse Populations white paper that explains how to ensure quality mental health treatment for all.

 This campaign was brought to you by the Lee Foundation and Bring Change To Mind.